 Shedden turned on the agent, claiming it “should be held responsible for the situation and any losses” namely the cost to him of repairs that QCAT refused to allow.

 His second QCAT claim sought the recovery of the cost of various repairs, plumbing, landscaping restoration and carpet cleaning for a total of $2.7k.

-The second time round, the tribunal made the point that although there is a requirement for an agent or owner to conduct a condition report and give a signed copy to the tenant, there is no compulsion on the tenant to either sign it will return it.
+The second time around, the tribunal made the point that although there is a requirement for an agent or owner to conduct a condition report and give a signed copy to the tenant, there is no compulsion on the tenant to either sign it will return it.